MrPrince419/Expense-Tracker-Dashboard/README.md

 ## Usage
-- Navigate between months: Use the arrow buttons.
-- Add events: Click on a date to add events.
+- Add transactions: Click on add new to add transactions.
-- Manage events: Edit and delete events as needed.
+- Update summary: Edit the amounts as needed.
 - Visualize data: Use the charts to see spending patterns.

 ## Technologies Used